-This supervised practicum will be conducted in the teacher's own classroom during the school term.
-It will provide teachers an opportunity to apply the theoretical knowledge of EDN 520 in their own classroom using research design.
-Teachers will be expected to use the practicum to hone their instructional skills and practices.
-As part of this practicum, teachers are expected to complete a culminating practicum project.
+This supervised practicum will be conducted in the student's own practice.
+It will provide students an opportunity to apply the theoretical knowledge of EDN 520 in their own practice using research design.
+Students will be expected to use the practicum to hone their instructional skills and practices.
+As part of this practicum, students are expected to complete a culminating practicum project.
 Pass/Unsatisfactory grading.
 Prerequisites: EDN 520.